[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 - WCA 30: 1,416 Website Clicks ($.15 per Website Click)

 - Lookalikes: 1,635 Website Clicks ($.13 per Website Click)

 - Interests: 1,242 Website Clicks ($.17 per Website Click)

-Since my primary objective was driving website traffic, it would appear on the surface that my most efficient audiences were Lookalikes and WCA 30.
+Since my primary The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery. was driving website traffic, it would appear on the surface that my most efficient audiences were Lookalikes and WCA 30.
 Even Interests were in the acceptable range.

 On the other hand, it cost me $.28 per website click when targeting fans.
 This is a group that I target regularly.
 They are those most likely to engage with my post.
 Yet, it would appear that targeting them this time was a complete waste of money.

 Keep in mind that my primary objective here was to drive website traffic to blog posts that were not positioned to convert.
 I did, however, have both a pop-up and top right widget promoting my ebook.
 So a percentage of those who visited these posts would undoubtedly convert.

 When I created these campaigns, I also tracked pixels associated with this ebook so that I could see how many of those who clicked the ad to read my post ended up converting as well.